A/N:Edited on 18/05/2015. Crossposted to AO3

 "While your uncle may have had this talk with you, it's still of worth for you to hear.
-There are many aspects that ... differ from those of muggles."
+There are many aspects that can... differ from those of muggles."

 Harry realised that he wasn't going to get out of it and sighed.
 Well at least Ron was going to suffer with him this time.

-Twenty minutes Arthur left leaving a sheet white Ron and an only slightly embarrassed Harry.
+Twenty minutes Arthur left, leaving sheet white Ron and an only slightly embarrassed Harry.
 He had to admit that it was a lot less mortifying than having The Talk with Sirius or Remus.
-Then again, Arthur must have had four or five tries already to perfect the talk.
+Then again, Arthur had had four or five tries already to perfect the talk.

 "Think yourself lucky.
-Sirius and Lupin already got to me.
-Believe me, really believe me, you could have had a lot worse than your father explaining."
+Sirius and Lupin already got to me."

 Then Dumbledore called him to his office.